Pet owners believe that dogs are just like us humans!

 Let's take a look at what your four-legged companion's dreams are like?

 We know that the electrical activity in the brain causes dreams; this also holds true for dogs.
 Their dreams are a succession of images too.

 While this can occur during any stage of sleep, vivid dreams, however, occur when dogs enter a deep stage sleep where they start breathing heavily and have other involuntary movements such as rapid eye movements, moving all four of their paws.

-This stage is also called the rapid eye movement (REM) stage for this matter.
+This stage is also called rapid eye movement (REM) stage for this matter.

-Obviously, we can’t have a dog explain and tell us the details of his dreams.
-So, we can only assume that their dreams consist of their daily activities such as chasing after something, playing and eating.
+Obviously, we can't have a dog explain and tell us the details of his dreams.
+So, we can only assume that their dreams consist of their daily activities such as chasing after a bird or something, playing and eating.